iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 get virtualservice -o yaml wisdom
 ```

 You can also run tests by sending inference requests from a pod in the cluster.
-For the models in this tutorual you can deploy a pod with the necessary artifacts as follows:
+For the models in this tutorial you can deploy a pod with the necessary artifacts as follows:

 ```shell
 curl -s https://raw.githubusercontent.com/iter8-tools/doc/master/samples/controllers/canary-mm/sleep.sh | \